 The first step is to buy your land.
 Then, a quick consult with an Architect or Draughtsman is worth your while to identify any building restrictions on the land and whether this will affect your new build and building design plans.
 Your architect will then design your plans in consultation with you to specifically suit the size and shape of your section.

 Involve Your Builder from the Design Stage

-Be sure to find a builder that will check over your plans before they are submitted to the council for approval.
-Architect’s and Draughtsman can incorporate expensive or badly performing materials and design elements into plans which aren’t what the home owner requested, or even particularly wants.
+Be sure to find a builder who will check over your plans before submitting them to the council for approval.
+Architect’s and Draughtsman can incorporate expensive or badly performing materials and design elements into plans which aren’t what the homeowner requested or even particularly wants.

-Architectural home builders will have a good idea of how these elements perform, and what they cost.
+Architectural home builders will have a good idea of how these elements perform and what they cost.
 Often some of the more extravagant elements are sacrificed to bring the plans within budget.
-A professional builder will also identify if the plans allow for an easy build, or if they would be restrictive of progress.
-If it is possible to make small changes to positively influence the flow of the job, this is the time to make them.
+A professional builder will also identify if the plans allow for an easy build or if they would be restrictive of progress.
+If it is possible to make small changes to influence the job flow positively, this is the time to make them.

 Tauranga Builders has a fantastic customer experience because of our foresight to oversee and influence your construction.
 Once Tauranga Builders is in the loop, we can gather quotes and finalise pricing options for the job and specify a schedule for progress so that contractors and materials are organised ahead of time and within a budget.